-The association ARHE is the only association exclusively representing collegiate recovery programs (CRP) and communities (CRC), the faculty and staff who support them and the students who represent them.
-The Association of Recovery in Higher Education provides the education, resources and community connection needed to help change the trajectory of recovering student’s lives.
+The Association of Recovery in Higher Education (ARHE) is the only association exclusively representing collegiate recovery programs (CRPs) and collegiate recovery communities (CRCs), the faculty and staff who support them, and the students who represent them.
+ARHE provides the education, resources, and community connection needed to help change the trajectory of recovering student’s lives.
 We are a network of professionals, administrators, faculty, staff, students, parents and policy makers.

-A collegiate recovery program (CRP) is a supportive environment within the campus culture that reinforces the decision to disengage from addictive behavior.
-It is designed to provide an educational opportunity alongside recovery support to ensure that students do not have to sacrifice one for the other.
+A Collegiate Recovery Program (CRP) is a college or university-provided program that includes a supportive environment within the campus culture.
+CRPs reinforce the decision to engage in a lifestyle of recovery from addiction/substance use disorder.
+It is designed to provide an educational opportunity alongside recovery supports to ensure that students do not have to sacrifice one for the other.